-The basic approach to bonding large noncoal mine sites is to apply a flat per-acre rate, used to cover minor grading and revegetation, and supplement that with the bond to account for spoil storage, backfilling, highwall blasting, demolition, or other site-specific costs.
+The basic approach to bonding large noncoal mine sites is to apply a flat per-acre rate to cover minor grading and revegetation and supplement that with the bond to account for reclaiming the highwall, demolition, or other site-specific costs.

-The BRS includes a per-acre rate for an area that is or will be disturbed for mining.
+The BRS includes a per-acre rate for areas that are or will be disturbed for mining.
 This rate is for the cost of minor grading and revegetation.
 The per-acre rate for the support area is for the cost of revegetation.
-The additional bond to cover the cost to achieve the post-mining land use for activities such as backfilling, highwall blasting, demolition, and other site-specific features are also considered in determining the bond required for the mine site.
+The additional bond to cover the cost to achieve the post-mining land use for activities such as backfilling, selective grading of the highwall, demolition, and other site-specific features are also considered in determining the bond required for the mine site.